Vehicle Defects & Vehicle Safety Recalls

 Let us Advocate For You When You Need It The Most.

-If you or a loved one suffered injury due to a vehicle defect, then you should seek legal representation.
+If you or a loved one suffered an injury due to a vehicle defect, then you should seek legal representation.
 A Gainesville attorney from our personal injury law firm will stand by you and fight for your rights.
 Don’t let a big-name vehicle manufacturer and its teams of lawyers bully you or make you feel as though the vehicle’s defect is your fault.
 Let the product liability attorneys of Warner, Sechrest & Butts take on the lawyers while you focus on recovery.